tomguillermou/next-session/README.md

-# NextJS Starter 🚀

-This is a Next template designed to start with basic functionnalities.
+# Next Session 🍪

+This is an example implementation of cookie-based authentication with session stored in database.
 The structure of this project follows the React Bulletproof architecture.

 ## Tech Stack

 - **Database:** Postgres + Kysely
-- **Auth:** Better Auth
 - **Design System:** Shadcn

 ## Run Locally